ManikMaity/Learn-ReactJS/broCode-react/README.md

 - We can get the provider value inside any and inside as many childrens using the same method.

 ## useRef - hook
 - The useRef Hook allows you to persist values between renders.
 It can be used to store a mutable value that does not cause a re-render when updated.
-It can be used to access a DOM element directly.
+It can also be used to access a DOM element directly.
-- It stores value like useState but dont re-render on value change
+- It stores a value like useState but doesn't re-render on value change.

 ### Need
-- We can use useState but useState re-render the component every time the state value change.
-We can see in this example-
+- We can use useState but useState re-renders the component every time the state value changes.
+We can see in this example:
 ```js
     const [num, setNum] = useState(0);
     useEffect(() => {